AnirbanDey-9497/Athena/README.md

 # Rekord

-A modern, full-stack web application built with Next.js, TypeScript, and a robust tech stack for optimal performance and developer experience.
+A modern, AI-powered video recording, sharing, and analysis platform.
+Rekord integrates seamlessly with a desktop Electron app and a Node.js/Express backend for end-to-end video capture, cloud storage, and advanced AI features like transcription, Q&A, and automated summaries.

 ## 🎥 Platform Overview